Karishma Dharni

 Southall Black Sisters -v- Secretary of State for Justice

-On 4 July we began a legal challenge (by way of judicial review).
-We challenge against the government’s decision to remove non-detention immigration from the scope of legal aid especially for women who are subject to domestic or gender-related violence and who need to make applications under the Domestic Violence Rule.
+On 4 July, we began a legal challenge (by way of judicial review).
+We challenged the government’s decision to remove non-detention immigration from the scope of legal aid especially for women who are subject to domestic or gender-related violence and who need to make applications under the Domestic Violence Rule.
 We sent a letter to the MOJ setting out our case and requested an immediate response.

 1. Inconsistency with the other parts of the legal aid proposals.
 Which recognises that legal aid advice and representation needed where an individual life is at stake.
 Or where serious harm’s threatened towards an individual.